Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Generalization to extended systems

 of the function

-with the differential $\mathrm{d}m$, given by equation~\eqref{mass-rho} \citep[see e.g.][]{vladimirov2002}, for $f$ and $\rho$ locally integrable functions for $r > 0$.
-Due to the spherical symmetry of the problem, the integration can be done in one direction, for example the $z$ axis, where the polar angle \( \theta = 0\) and $|\mathbf{r}-\mathbf{r'}|=\sqrt{r^2+r'^2-2rr'\cos\theta'}$.
+with the differential $\mathrm{d}M$ defined in~(\ref{mass-rho}), for $f$ and $\rho$ locally integrable functions for $r > 0$ \citep[see e.g.][]{vladimirov2002}.
+Due to the spherical symmetry of the problem, the integration can be done in one direction, for example the $z$ axis, where the polar angle $ \theta = 0$ and $|\mathbf{r}-\mathbf{r'}|=\sqrt{r^2+r'^2-2rr'\cos\theta'}$.
 Thus, the $\mathcal{O}(2)$ generalized gravitational potential for a mass distribution can be written as

-integrated over the whole volume.
-If the density distribution is known, the extended potential~\eqref{grav-potential3} can be numerically integrated to obtain the gravitational acceleration, from $0<r<r'$ and $r'<r<\mathcal{R}$, where $\mathcal{R}$ is the radius of the spherical configuration.
-It is a well-known result that the matter outside the spherical shell of radius $r$ does not contribute to the potential for the fourth term on the right-hand side of equation~\eqref{grav-potential3} \citep[see e.g.][]{vladimirov2002}.
-For the other terms, the integration is done for the interior and exterior shells of mass with respect to the radius $r$, giving as result the following expression:
+integrated over the whole volume $V$.
+If the density distribution is known, the generalized potential~(\ref{grav-potential3}) can be numerically integrated to obtain the gravitational acceleration, from $0<r<r'$ and $r'<r<\mathcal{R}$, where $\mathcal{R}$ is the radius of the spherical configuration.